When it comes to your home, every part of it has a life expectancy, according to thebalance.com.

 Speak to a local contractor for the most pertinent advice.

-If you’re in the Virginia Beach area, click here, and you can start to look at high-quality replacement windows.
+If you’re in the Virginia Beach area, check out Paramount Builders, and you can start to look at high-quality replacement windows.

-If you have any questions as to what you need, speak to a professional contractor, and they can inspect and estimate for you.
+If you have any questions about what you need, speak to a professional contractor, and they can inspect and estimate for you.

 Windows and Bills

-In the average home, heat loss and gain through windows account for 25% to 30% of monthly energy bills.
+According to energy.gov, In the average home, heat loss and gain through windows accounts for 25% to 30% of monthly energy bills.

 It’s imperative that you have good windows if you don’t want to end up paying more than you should for heating and cooling.